RetroKoH/S1Fixed/README.md

  Function: Uses a DMA queue to load Sonic's art, freeing RAM and allowing other dynamic art to function.
  Date: 2024-06-07

- Name: Sonic 3K Priority Manager
+ Name: Sonic 3K+ Priority Manager
- Credit: Redhotsonic
+ Credit: Redhotsonic/RetroKoH/Devon
  Function: Objects' Priority value is now a word instead of a byte, optimizing DisplaySprite considerably.
  Date: 2024-06-07